zwt-sdk/zwt/README.md

 It supports all three main Java environments: Java SE/EE, Java ME Embedded, and Android, and can be used on any system that runs any of these environments.

-The ZWT libraries (.jar and .ar), already compiled for the three different environments can be found in [libs]((/lib).
+The ZWT libraries (.jar and .aar), already compiled for the three different environments can be found in [libs](/lib).

 Internally, the ZWT source code is formed by two types of classes (two layers):